 You probably already have these 3 superfoods in your kitchen.

-Hey guys and happy Friday!
-I’m all about making nutrition and wellness as *simple* as possible here on NS, and one easy way to boost your nutrition is to simply add more of the good stuff!
+I’m all about making nutrition and wellness as simple as possible here on NS, and one easy way to boost your nutrition is to simply add more of the good stuff!
 In today’s post, I’m sharing 3 of my favorite common superfoods that are probably already in your kitchen.
 You can easily incorporate into your favorite meals, snacks, or smoothies to boost the nutrition content.
-Keep reading for the list!

-So what’s a superfood, anyway?
 Superfoods are called “super” because they boast a very high amount of nutrients (or in some cases, a particular nutrient) in just one small serving.
 Imagine superfoods as just an ingredient that has A LOT of the good stuff your body needs to feel amazing.
 Not every superfood has the same benefits or nutrition, but below I’ve shared 3 of my favorites how they can improve your health and optimize your meals or snacks.
-Most of these are easy to get at your local grocery store or can be purchased online with the links below.
+Most of these are easy to get at your local grocery store or can be purchased online through the links below.

 Lemon: A vitamin C rich low sugar fruit that adds zing to your meals with both its flavor and vitamin C boost!
 Try squeezing fresh lemon on greens, in smoothies, on pasta, and on fish/shrimp/chicken/etc. to help increase the absorption of iron, especially non-heme iron from plant-based proteins and plant foods.

 - Double Layer Lemon Custard with Strawberry Compote